 NOTE: The academic calendar below is an approximation.
 Specific dates may vary and will be confirmed upon admission to the program.

-Spring TERM (only use dates below as an example):
+Spring TERM (only use dates below as an example; Dates may vary for upcoming term):

 - January 16th: Student cohort meets up in Miami, Florida (Arrive at hotel by 3 p.m. as there will be a welcome dinner that evening-hotel to be determined).
 Students are responsible for making their own domestic flight reservations from their home to Miami, and for transportation to the Hyatt Regency Hotel, Miami.
 The student will be expected to pay for their own ticket.